redis/jedis/docs/README.md

 # Jedis Documentation

-This documenation uses [MkDocs](https://www.mkdocs.org/) to generate the static site.
+This documentation uses [MkDocs](https://www.mkdocs.org/) to generate the static site.

 See [mkdocs.yml](../mkdocs.yml) for the configuration.

-To develop the documentation locally, you can use the included [Dockefile](ockerfile) to build a container with all the dependencies, and run it to preview your changes:
+To develop the documentation locally, you can use the included [Dockerfile](Dockerfile) to build a container with all the dependencies, and run it to preview your changes:

 ```bash